ntop/nProbe/doc/src/tuning.rst

 Flow Relay
 ##########

-Sometimes you need to collect (using a host in the private network) flows (over UDP) from devices located on the Internet/DMZ, and you want to avoid making a hole in your firewall for secturity reasons.
+Sometimes you need to collect (using a host in the private network) flows (over UDP) from devices located on the Internet/DMZ, and you want to avoid making a hole in your firewall for security reasons.
 In this case you need a flow relay that is basically an application deployed on the public Internet that acts as a rendez-vous point:

    - your Internet devices will send flows (sFlow/NetFlow/IPFIX) to the relay
    - your nProbe, deployed on the private LAN, will connect to the relay via (encrypted) ZMQ and receive the flows